 Post-Judgment Investigation and Enforcement

-I’ve talked with all too many people who (before they call me) have already gone through the time, expense, and stress of civil litigation and obtained a court judgment for money owed to them.
-But unfortunately, court judgments do not pay themselves, and it’s not uncommon for months or years to go by before a prevailing plaintiff realizes that more action is needed to actually get the judgment paid.
+Unfortunately, court judgments do not automatically result in payment, and it’s not uncommon for months or years to go by before a successful plaintiff realizes that more action is needed to actually get a judgment paid.

 I have used post-judgment discovery and cost-effective research methods to identify and pursue judgment-debtor assets to satisfy court judgments.
-I have also initiated fraudulent-transfer actions to recover improperly-transferred assets.
+I have also initiated fraudulent-transfer (or voidable-transactions) proceedings to attempt to recover improperly-transferred assets.

 Lease and Contract Enforcement